Exploring the vortex phase diagram of Bogoliubov-de Gennes disordered superconductors: Characterization of the superconducting state in the presence of vortices and disorder

 We now proceed with another estimation of the critical field based on a percolation analysis of the order parameter spatial distribution.
 The percolation threshold for a 2D square lattice is $p_c=0.59$ \cite{stauffer2003introduction}.
-Results, depicted in Fig.~\ref{fig.perco}, show that $H_{c2}(V=2.25) < H_{c2}(V=0.5) < H_{c2}(V=1.0) < H_{c2}(V=1.5)$.
-This is consistent with the previous superfluid stiffness calculation.
-Strictly speaking, the location of the transition depends on the cutoff value $\Delta_c$.
-Therefore, the percolation analysis gives only a rough estimation rather than a precise determination of the critical magnetic field.
-However, in combination with the previous superfluid density results, it provides a consistent, albeit qualitative, picture of the role of disorder: up to intermediate strengths $V =1.5$, disorder enhances the critical magnetic field.
-A further increase of $V$, at or close to the insulating transition leads to a suppression of the critical magnetic field.
-The maximum enhancement occurs for intermediate disorder $V \sim 1.5$.
+Results, depicted in Fig.~\ref{fig.perco}, show that the critical flux for the breaking of superconductivity, within the metallic region, is enhanced by disorder.
+This is consistent with the previous superfluid stiffness analysis.
+Strictly speaking, the location of the transition depends on the cut-off value $\Delta_c$.
+Therefore, the percolation analysis gives only a rough estimation rather than a precise determination of the critical magnetic flux.
+However, in combination with the previous superfluid density results, it provides a consistent, albeit qualitative, picture of the role of disorder: up to intermediate strengths $V =1.5$, disorder enhances the critical magnetic flux.
+A further increase of $V$, at or close to the insulating transition leads to a suppression of the critical magnetic flux.
+The maximum enhancement occurs for intermediate values of the disorder strength $V \sim 1.5$.

-We investigate now the effect of disorder on the spatial average of the order parameter and the spectral gap in the presence of a magnetic field.
-For a fixed value of the disorder strength, see Fig.~\ref{fig.gap}, the spatial average of the order parameter decreases as magnetic field increases.
+We investigate now the effect of disorder on the spatial average of the order parameter and the spectral gap in the presence of a magnetic flux.
+For a fixed value of the disorder strength, see Fig.~\ref{fig.gap}, the spatial average of the order parameter decreases as magnetic flux increases.
 However, the decrease is much slower as disorder is increased.
-Interestingly, we identify a region of magnetic field $\phi/\phi_0 \sim 20$, close to the transition where, for a fixed $\phi/\phi_0$, the spatial average of the order parameter is enhanced by disorder.
-This is another example where disorder protects the superconducting state against magnetic field effects that tend to weaken it.
-The average spectral gap, depicted in Fig.~\ref{fig.Eg}, shows qualitatively similar features though we could not clearly identify a region where disorder enhances it for a fixed magnetic field.
+Interestingly, we identify a region of magnetic flux $\phi/\phi_0 \sim 20$ strength, close to the transition, where, for a fixed $\phi/\phi_0$, the spatial average of the order parameter is enhanced by disorder though it is still smaller than in the no disorder, no field limit.
+This is another example where disorder protects the superconducting state against magnetic effects that tend to weaken it.
+The average spectral gap, depicted in Fig.~\ref{fig.Eg}, shows qualitatively similar features though we could not clearly identify a region where disorder enhances it for a fixed magnetic flux.